gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 Logged on as root, we'll setup coffeehouse as our first, template, jail.
 We'll put our txz files, extracted, in there.
 As Lucas suggested, we'll keep a copy in a /jail/media subdirectory.
 Many of the examples which follow are derived from Lucas' examples. \[30\]

+## Building From the Host's System
+In our first approach, we'll use the host's own system to make the tarfiles we need.
+Later, we'll `fetch` some files in.

+To make the base, using our current installation:
+{% highlight shell %}
+mkdir /tmp/jail
+cd /usr/src
+make buildworld DESTDIR=/tmp/jail
+make installworld DESTDIR=/tmp/jail
+make distribution DESTDIR=/tmp/jail
+{% endhighlight %}
+ \[[30]\]

+ From there, we'll zip it up in a tarfile.
+{% highlight shell %}
+tar -cd /jail/media/\[FILENAME\].txz --xz -C /tmp/jail/
+{% endhighlight %}
+ \[[30]\]

+## Building From an Imported System
+We could also fetch the distribution files in for later use.

 To make that directory, we'll use commands like:
 {% highlight shell %}
 mkdir /zroot/jail/media/amd64/12.1-RELEASE/